 Directors and financial reporting

-This information sheet (INFO 183) explains your financial reporting responsibilities as a director.
-It covers:
+This is Information Sheet 183 (INFO 183).
+It explains your financial reporting responsibilities as a director.

 - your company’s duty to keep proper books and records

 - your financial reporting obligations

 - your financial knowledge obligations

 Directors have a duty of care and diligence under both general law and the Corporations Act 2001 (Corporations Act).

 A director is an essential component of corporate governance.
 Each director is placed at the apex of the structure of direction and management of a company.